UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 ### UniMorph dimensions (draft v2)

 * `Aktionsart`, values: `STAT` (stative), `DYN` (dynamic), `TEL` (telic), `ATEL` (atelic), `PCT` (punctual), `DUR` (durative), `ACH` (achievement), `ACCMP` (accomplishment), `SEMEL` (semelfactive), `ACTY` (activity).
 Aktionsart is a feature that we don't have in UD but it is closely related to our [Aspect](../u/feat/Aspect.html).
 Aspect in Slavic languages is treated as a lexical feature, change of aspect is considered a derivation.
 Perfective verbs in Slavic languages correspond to telic verbs in UniMorph, imperfective verbs correspond to atelic verbs and statives.
 However, aktionsart could be defined for other languages including English, while aspect is not marked in UD English.
 * `Animacy`, values: `ANIM` (animate), `INAN` (inanimate), `HUM` (human), `NHUM` (non-human).
   In UD we don't have human but we do have the other three.
 We treat animacy as a scale of either two values (animate, inanimate), or three values (animate, non-human, inanimate).
 In the latter case (which so far appears only in UD Polish), the animate value is interpreted as human-only, while in other languages it includes animals.
 We could add the human value but note that this is not the only feature where a value has shifting semantic contents.
 For example, `Number=Plur` normally means "more than one", but in languages with dual it means "more than two".
+On the other hand, if there is a language that only distinguishes human vs. non-human, it will be more natural to have the values `Hum` and `Nhum` than combining `Anim` and `Nhum`.
+THOUGHTS?
 * `Argument Marking` for head-marking languages.
 UniMorph uses templatic features `ARG`+`Case`+`Person`+`Number`, e.g. `ARGNO1S` means that the nominative argument of the current verb is 1st person singular.
 Available cases are nominative, accusative, absolutive, ergative, dative, benefactive.
 We mostly only need to annotate agreement of the verb with its subject, i.e. the nominative argument, and we use the `Person` and `Number` features of the verb for this.
 So far only Basque needs more, as the verbs may agree there with up to three arguments (absolutive, ergative and dative).
 We use the layered features, i.e. `Person[abs]`, `Person[erg]`, `Person[dat]`, `Number[abs]` etc.
 * `Aspect`, values: `IPFV` (imperfective), `PFV` (perfective), `PRF` (perfect), `PROG` (progressive), `PROSP` (prospective), `ITER` (iterative), `HAB` (habitual).
   Their aspect + aktionsart is not compatible with our aspect, although we have a few values in common (perfect/ive, imperfective, progressive, prospective).